sharunrajeev/webScraper/Readme.md

-# Web Scrapping using Ruby
+# Web Scraping using Ruby

 ## Project Description
 This project implements web scrapping in [freethink.com](https://www.freethink.com/) and retrieves data from it as an array.
 Project completely uses Ruby as the programming language.